tei187/Slownie/README.md

 # Slownie
-Class used to transcribe float values into words in English or Polish language, useful when word transcription is necessary (amount verification, genitive case use).
-Supports amounts up to 999.999.999.999,99 in many currencies (current list below).
+Class used to transcribe float values into words in English, German or Polish language, useful when word transcription is necessary (amount verification, genitive case use).
+Supports amounts up to 99.999.999.999.999 in many currencies (current list below).
 **(Work in progress... more of a proof of concept)**